-The EU registered over 258 varieties of cheese and dairy products in a database of protected geographical indications\, guaranteeing their authentic character
+The EU registered over 258 varieties of cheese and dairy products in a database of protected geographical indications, guaranteeing their authentic character histories dating back centuries, others relatively new.

 With robust regulations and utmost transparency, each batch of milk or dairy product produced in the EU is fully traceable, meaning that at any stage of production or distribution it is easy to identify where exactly the milk came from.
 Thanks to these and many other stringent EU safety regulations, European milk is more than milk: it is a product whose safety you can trust.